MarkusMannheim/code-breaker/README.md

    382

-Our key length is 5 (`A5D75`), so, even if we repeat it, it won't perfectly match the hex code we're trying to decrypt (length 382).
+Our key length is 5 (`A5D75`), so, even if we repeat it, it won't perfectly match the hex code we're trying to decrypt (which has a length 382).
 Our decryption function needs to respond to that.

 ```python